mikemintz/deme/SCREENCAST_DEMO.md

 Now let's make a group to put our new users in.

-- Go to Actions > New item and select "New group".
+- Go to Actions > Create and select "New group".
 Like persons, groups have names and an image.
-Name your group something you'll remember, and if you'd like, give it an image.
+I'm going to name mine the Agora and give it an image.

 - Create the group.
 After creating it, you'll see the group page, which doesn't have anyone on it yet.